pythonanywhere/help_pages/articles/DebuggingImportError.md

 If you're using a virtualenv, just double-check that the Python version of your virtualenv is the same as the one on the web tab.

+  * There will be an error in the "Virtualenv" section of the "Web" page if the versions do not match.
-  * you can check the virtualenv version with `python --version` (remember to activate your virtualenv fist with `workon my-virtualenv-name` first)
+  * You can check the virtualenv version with `python --version` (remember to activate your virtualenv fist with `workon my-virtualenv-name` first)
-  * you can check the webapp python version on the **Web** tab, it's indicated near the top.
+  * You can check the webapp python version on the **Web** tab, it's indicated near the top.

 ##Python version mismatch